 A brand is the way a product, company, or individual is perceived by those who experience it.

 A brand is created by a combination of properties that gives it an identity and makes it distinct from others.
 Therefore, even firms which do not actively manage their brand still have a brand regardless.

-Use the questions and prompts in the online activity below to gain some insights into how you are influenced or affected by brands that you are familiar with...
+Use the questions and prompts in this online activity below to gain some insights into how you are influenced or affected by brands that you are familiar with.